 EEA - Student Transportation Services

-School transportation services will be provided for students to and from their neighborhood school, consistent with Oregon Revised Statute (ORS) 327.043.
-Transportation to and from parent/student selected optional program placements, as well as to curricular and extracurricular activities associated with district programs, may be provided at the discretion of the district.
-Transportation will be provided for homeless students to and from the student’s school of origin as required by the Every Student Succeeds Act of 2015 (ESSA).
+School transportation services will be provided for students to and from their neighborhood school consistent with Oregon Revised Statute (ORS) 327.043.
+Transportation may be provided for transporting students to and from curricular and extracurricular activities sponsored by the district, transporting from one school or facility to another, for school-sponsored field trips that are extensions of classroom learning experiences, and transportation to and from parent/student selected optional program placements.
+Transportation will be provided for homeless students to and from the student’s school of origin as required by the Every Student Succeeds Act (ESSA).

 Elementary students who live more than one mile from school will be transported.
 Secondary students who live more than one and one-half miles from school will be transported.
-Mileage exceptions for health, safety or disability will be made in accordance with the district’s approved supplemental plans.
+Mileage exceptions for health, safety or disability will be made in accordance with the district’s approved supplemental plan.
+In addition, students, including those receiving special education, may be eligible for transportation for health and safety reasons.

 The district will provide notice to families of any proposed change to their students’ transportation availability and will seek timely feedback regarding any safety or health implications of the proposed change, prior to the Board’s approval of the supplemental plans.